Budgeting with a Partner

 Keep in mind as we work through this: Always follow what’s happening in the real world.
 Your budgets should mirror this.
 Let’s walk through an example where Joe gives Sue $600 and Sue writes the rent check and pays the Landlord $1200.

-- Sue should create a rent category in her budget and budget her portion of the rent.
+- Sue should create a rent category in her budget (or use the default one) and assign her portion of the rent to that category.

 - Joe should budget $600 to the rent category in his budget.